2023 Instructions for Form 540-ES Estimated Tax For Individuals

 - Credits for joint custody head of household, dependent parent, senior head of household, and child and dependent care expenses.

 Nonresidents and part-year residents: For the child and dependent care expenses credit, use the amount from your 2022 Form 540NR, line 50.
 For the other credits listed on line 11, multiply the total 2022 credit amount by the ratio on line 6b.

 - Other credits (such as other state tax credit).
 See the 2022 instructions for Form 540 or Form 540NR

 - Subtract line 13 from line 12.

-- Interest on deferred tax from installment obligations under IRC Sections 453 or 453A.
+- Interest on deferred tax from installment obligations under IRC Section 453 or 453A.

 - Alternative Minimum Tax.
 See Schedule P (540 or 540NR).

-- Mental Health Services Tax Worksheet, line E above in section D.
+- Mental Health Services Tax Worksheet, line E (in Section D of these instructions).

 - Multiply line 18 by 90% (.90).
 Farmers and fishermen multiply line 18 by 66 2/3% (.6667).